GeoscienceAustralia/dea-notebooks/Scripts/README.rst

      - **randomforest_classify**: Performs classification of xarray dataset using pre-trained random forest classifier, and export classified output to a geotiff
      - **randomforest_eval**: Takes a set of training labels and training samples, and plots OOB error against a range of classifier parameters to explore how parameters affect classification

+significance_tests.py: per-pixel hypothesis testing
+     - **significance_tests**: Given two xarray dataarrays from non-overlapping time-periods, conducts either a t-test or a Levene's test to determine if the mean or variance are equal, respectively